40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 One of the most expensive paintings made by Gerard Richter, Akstrate Bild 809-1, is unique in its own way.

-The artist has added layers upon layers of paint upon an already-painted canvas and then dragged the wet paint down with a squeegee on either side.
+The artist had added layers upon layers of paint to an already-painted canvas and then dragged the wet paint down with a squeegee on either side.

-After the layer dried, Gerard would use the same canvas and add another layer to give the painting depth.
+After the layer dried, Gerard had used the same canvas and added another layer to it to add depth.

-Once the viewer starts spectating this famous abstract painting, the layers start to dissolve in his mind, unfolding a new sensation at every corner.
+Once the viewers started spectating it, the layers began to dissolve in his mind, unfolding a new sensation at every corner.

 It is rumored that the way the colors came out on the canvas was completely different from what the artist had imagined them to be.